gspetillo/pythagorean-calculator/README.md

 The main features of this application are:
 * Calculation of the hypotenuse from the two sides;
 * Calculation of the side from the hypotenuse and the other side;
-* Button to copy the result to the clipboard of the device;
+* Button to copy the result to the device's clipboard;
 * Button to clear form fields;